At Samhain, the veil between the worlds is thin. Here’s what this means.

 But what exactly is this veil?
-And why does it thin?
+And why is it thin?
 And why does it matter?

 At Samhain, that relentless, all-pervasive Mystery is as close as it ever gets.
-And now we’ve arrived at what we mean when we talk about “the veil.”
-You might say it’s the place where the everyday illusion of separation brushes up against the divine truth of eternity and universal interconnection.
+And now we’ve arrived at what we mean when we say “the veil is thin.”
+You might say the veil is the place where the everyday illusion of separation brushes up against the divine truth of eternity and universal interconnection.
 The place where form meets spirit, seen meets unseen, known meets unknown.

 When we meditate or perform ritual, or when we have a mystical experience of any variety, this curtain parts and we are able to gaze into the place of power, the place between the worlds.

-Its also why we naturally feel drawn to certain themes at this time of year.
+Because the veil between the worlds is thin in October, we feel drawn to certain themes at this time of year.
 Namely…

 Magic and Witchcraft